-Cairo, Illinois is located in Alexander County at the confluence of the Mississippi and Ohio rivers surrounded by levees.
-Cairo was strategically important during the Civil War, but today is one of the poorest cities in the United States today after decades of racial turbulence.
+Cairo, Illinois, located in Alexander County at the confluence of the Mississippi and Ohio rivers surrounded by levees, was strategically important during the Civil War but today is one of the poorest cities in the United States today after decades of racial turbulence.

 Cairo was also, as Mark Twain described in Huckleberry Finn, the “Promised Land.”5 The city was at the southern most tip of what was called “free soil,” and its location along the river made Cairo a centralized location for blacks heading northward out of the south.

 During the Civil War, Cairo served as a supply base and training center for the Union army.
 It’s central location was vital to the distribution of supplies to troops that were fighting in the south, via the Ohio and Mississippi rivers.
 Camp Defiance was constructed by the Union at the start of the Civil War, and was where Ulysses Grant launched offensive movements into Kentucky and towards other southern states.5 7

 After the war ended, Cairo prospered with an influx of wealth and population.
 The black population surged as well, increasing from 50 before the Civil War to 3,000, mainly due to escaped and freed slaves coming to Cairo via the Mississippi and Ohio rivers.5 The city also boomed as steamboat traffic increased, serving as a vital steamboat port.
 It was designated a port of delivery by the United States Congress in 1854.
 In 1869, construction began on a federal Custom House and Post Office.
 The structure, designed by Alfred B. Mullet, the supervising architect during the post-war Reconstruction, was completed in 1872.